I look after the bookshop, run the Reading for Wellbeing service, and answer your enquiries about The Next Chapter.

 I have a background in support for learning – especially for neurodivergent people and disabled people – and also in bookshops and events.

-The bookshop and Reading for Wellbeing service is open to everyone – you don’t need to be coming to us for counselling, coaching or a bodywork therapy as well.
+The shop and Reading for Wellbeing service is open to everyone – you don’t need to be coming to us for counselling or bodywork therapy as well.
 It’s separate from our other services.
 Equally, you can use bibliotherapy while you wait on our waiting list, or to support what you’re working on in therapy sessions.

 I am also interested in your book recommendations and feedback about our bookshop – we want it to offer a really interesting, supportive mix of books for exploring life’s challenges and addressing difficulties.
 You’re always welcome to come into the shop in William Street for a book chat, or send me an email on the firstname.lastname@example.org address.